Learning communities

 Many students in high school never have really had to work that hard--But suddenly things are different.
 This module will give students some tips on how to approach academic learning.
 Notetaking, study skills, and test-taking strategies are all skills that can help you both in school and in life.

 Have you ever found yourself in a test situation where you are staring at a question, knowing that you know the answer, but just cannot recall it?
 Have you been in this situation and been upset because you studied it but still cannot recall the answer?
 Then this is a great session.
-The Method of Loci memorization strategy can help you learn how to retrieve things from your longer-term memory through a simple technique you can add to your study routine.

-How to join a Learning Community
+How to join

-Show up!
+Show up.
 No registration is required.
 Just attend the meetings and participate at the posted times.

-Sticking to a time slot throughout the program increases your chances of making deeper connections with other students, while attending different time slots can make it easier to meet more people—the choice is yours!
+Sticking to a time slot throughout the program increases your chances of making deeper connections with other students, while attending different time slots can make it easier to meet more people, the choice is yours.

 Bonus points